-The Data SDK for Python - Analytics enables exploration, analysis and visualization of HERE platform data in your own environment using Jupyter, Python and Spark.
-Use this SDK to experiment and design data processes and AI before going to production in HERE platform.
+The Data SDK for Python - Analytics enables exploration, analysis and visualization of the data in your own environment using Jupyter, Python and Spark.
+Use this SDK to experiment and design data processes and AI before going to production on the platform.

 Due to the lack of Python support in production pipelines, Python logic must be re-implemented in Spark/Flink for production.